 Are in jail or prison, and you have no money or resources.

 Are getting TANF, SSI, or other public assistance.

 Are in WorkFirst and do not get a cash grant.

 I got a Notice of Suspension.
 What should I do?

 You must respond within twenty days of getting the Notice to avoid suspension of your license.

 Ask for an administrative hearing (a "fair hearing").

-File a Modification Petition with the Court/administrative agency that entered the child support order and tell DCS you have done so.
-(If a Petition for Modification is pending when you receive the Notice of Suspension, you should tell DCS this and give them a copy of the Petition.)
+File a Modification Petition with the Court or agency that entered the child support order and tell DCS you have done this.
+(If someone already filed this type of Petition before you got the Notice of Suspension, you should tell DCS this and give them a copy of the Petition.)

 Ask for a DCS Conference Board review.